S-Town: Music

 S-Town incorporates various specially composed pieces of music by Daniel Hart, Helado Negro, Trey Pollard, and Matt McGinley, including a theme produced by Hart.
 The show's closing music, used at the end of each episode, is "A Rose for Emily" by The Zombies.

 Further developments

 Shortly after the podcast's release, John's online obituary was flooded with support and shared reflections from around the world.
-In an April 2017 interview, Tyler Goodson said he sometimes regrets "ever speaking into that microphone because I was probably upset, or wasn't thinking clearly" since he faced trial for criminal actions the podcast describes.
+In an April 2017 interview, Tyler Goodson said he sometimes regretted "ever speaking into that microphone because I was probably upset, or wasn't thinking clearly" since he faced trial for criminal actions the podcast describes.
 In October 2017, Goodson pleaded guilty to burglaries described in the podcast.
 He was sentenced to five years on probation with a ten-year suspended sentence.

 On December 3, 2023, police shot and killed Goodson at his home after a three-hour confrontation in which he allegedly brandished his weapon at them.